scarpent/ledgerbil/README.md

-Yet, being deluded, we desire to use the power of software to make our lives easier, and seek out tools lessen our drudgery.
+Yet, being deluded, we desire to use the power of software to make our lives easier, and seek out ways to lessen our drudgery.

 Ledgerbil's features:
   * Automate the entry of recurring transactions via a scheduler.